Laser and Other Light-based Treatments

 Generally there is some redness for two to six months.
 Generally the CO2 laser gives more correction than the T.C.A. peel in return for the longer recovery period.
 I rarely use the Erbium laser, since the correction is very equivalent to a T.C.A. peel, but because of the cost of the laser, the patient cost is higher.

-If you are considering laser or peels in Orange County, please click here to contact Newport Beach Plastic Surgeon, Dr. Bailey, for a consultation.
+If you are considering laser Orange County, please click here to contact Newport Beach Plastic Surgeon, Dr. Bailey, for a consultation.

 Before and After Pictures